Piano

 Alex Faulkner

 Alex holds a bachelor’s degree in Music with a concentration in Guitar Performance from Western Connecticut State University.
 He has been a performing musician since the age of 13, and has professionally studied jazz, rock, and classical music.
 Alex has taught private music lessons full-time throughout Western CT since 2002, and he is a founder and co-owner of The Southbury Music Studio.
 In addition to teaching, he has also been actively performing with multiple ensembles covering many diverse musical styles during that time.
+Alex is an active member of the band No Big Deal.

 Strings